FamilyTech

 If you want to spend close to the £75 cap on a single statement gift, two stand out in 2026.
 The first is the Tile Pro 4-pack at about £70, which is the most boring gift on this list and the one most likely to be used daily.
 Keys, wallet, suitcase, dog.
 The second is the Roku Express 4K at about £30 paired with a one-year Now TV pass – a combined gift that solves the “I can never find anything to watch” complaint without requiring him to wrestle with a Smart TV interface he has never liked.

 For dads who already have everything, a 12-month subscription to Audible at £67.50 (paid annually) still beats most physical objects.
 It is not glamorous as an unwrapping moment, but pair the email confirmation with a small pair of earbuds and the present lands properly.
-The BBC’s own analysis of UK listening habits has put audiobook hours ahead of podcast hours for the first time this year, which suggests the format is having a quiet renaissance.
+Audiobook listening has been growing steadily in the UK for several years, which suggests the format is having a quiet renaissance.

 What we would skip this Father’s Day in 2026